enigmaneering/hello-world/enigma0/evolution5/E0S0 - Swizzling Licks.md

 In fact, it's so deeply rooted in software development that Darwin (the core of macOS) embraced the concept of swizzling from Objective-C during the late 1980s - and still uses it to this day!
-The term, however, was coined by the graphical design community as a shorthand to quickly reference a set of vector values as such:
+The term, however, was coined by the graphical design community as a shorthand for quickly referencing a set of vector values as such:

-    g, r, b, a = someVal.GRBA // Abstractly "swizzling" out green, red, blue, and then alpha
+    g, r, b, a = someVal.GRBA // Abstractly "swizzling" out green, red, blue, and THEN alpha

 What I'm trying to say is that, philosophically speaking, Humanity _in general_ has already brooded on this idea and dreamt for a better implementation of it since the dawn of computing.
 The _Objective-C_ community wanted the ability to dynamically replace _methods_ at runtime - more colloquially, "monkey patching" - but the _graphical_ community wanted the ability to merely mix up vectors in a minimal amount of text.
+On the surface, they are _no different_ from one another - how do you dynamically replace a member at runtime, if you're aware of what it means to do so?

-Now - a `std.Path` (from another perspective) _is_ a vector of _mixed_ types - which makes it a prime candidate for swizzling =)
+A `std.Path` - from another perspective - _is_ a vector of _mixed_ types.
+In Go, those types can _include_ method calls - meaning you could replace method calls _dynamically_ and without issue.
+This makes it a prime candidate for swizzling =)

 But what does it even mean to swizzle out **_anything!?_**